wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.9.5 =
-* Fixed a bug that prevent Crayons from being captured internally, only affected certain environments
+* Fixed a bug that prevent Crayons from being captured internally, only affected on certain themes

 = 1.9.4 =
 * Added /util/external_use.php for an example of how to use Crayon in other PHP environments.